 “This is a timely and important book that expertly combines personal narrative with nuanced theoretical analysis.
 Black Scholarly Activism between the Academy and Grassroots is a deeply engaging work that urges the reader to consider the possibilities and challenges facing academics who work towards social justice.
-Once picked up, this is a difficult book to put down: a must read” – Reviewed by Dr Remi Joseph-Salisbury, Leeds Beckett University, UK
+Once picked up, this is a difficult book to put down: a must read” – Dr Remi Joseph-Salisbury, Leeds Beckett University, UK

 What is whiteness?
 In tracing the development of his black scholarly activism and its impact on his grassroots fight for social justice, Ornette D Clennon meditates on the ‘invisible’ impact whiteness has on the lived ‘black’ experience in the UK.
 Using Education as a philosophical and ethical framework, Clennon interrogates Kehinde Andrews’ vision of Black Radicalism and explores its potential applicability to grassroots activism.
 By applying an interdisciplinary theoretical framework that dialogues with a version of historical sociology, as advocated by Gurminder Bhambra, namely, “connected histories”, Freirean critical pedagogy and a critique of Cedric J Robinson’s concept of Racial Capitalism, Clennon also reconciles his previous writings about ‘blackness’ by crystallising the links between commercial (urban) blackness, the pathological structures of whiteness and institutional control.